leftcoding/GankLy/README.md

 ##声明
     Copyright 2016 LeftCoding

-    Licensed under the Apache License, Version 2.0 (the "License");
+    Licensed under the Apache License, Version 2.0 （the "License"）;
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at